 Purpose

-The Youth Risk Behavior Survey was developed to monitor health behaviors that contribute markedly to the leading causes of death, disability, and social problems among youth and adults in the United States.
-Health topics assessed include: mental health, intrapersonal conflict, tobacco, alcohol or drug use, and sexual activity.
-The survey is conducted every other year among middle school and high school students and allows us to measure the prevalence of health behaviors, examine trends over time, and compare subpopulations.
+The Youth Risk Behavior Survey was developed to monitor health behaviors that contribute to the leading causes of death, disability, and social problems among youth and adults in the United States.
+Health topics assessed include mental health; interpersonal conflict; tobacco, alcohol, and substance misuse; and sexual activity.
+The survey is conducted every other year among middle school and high school students and allows the Health Surveys unit to measure the prevalence of health behaviors, examine trends over time, and compare subpopulations.

 Key Information

-Youth risk behavior including depression and violence, tobacco, alcohol, and other drug use; sexual behaviors, obesity and its risk factors.
-The results are reported statewide, not by districts, towns, nor individual student.
+Youth risk behavior includes depression and violence; tobacco, alcohol, and other drug use; sexual behaviors, and obesity and its risk factors.
+The results are reported statewide, not by district, town, or individual student.

 Collection Period